 The stock market in general, and the market for pharmaceutical companies in particular, has experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your ordinary shares at or above the initial public offering price.
+As a result of this volatility, you may not be able to sell your ordinary shares at or above the price you paid for them.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our ordinary shares:

-- success of the initial commercial launch of Omisirge; - investor reaction to the news of the strategic reprioritization of our business activities; - unsatisfactory results of clinical trials; - announcements of regulatory approvals or the failure to obtain them, or specific label indications or patient populations for their use, or changes or delays in the regulatory review process; - announcements of therapeutic innovations or new products by us or our competitors; - adverse actions taken by regulatory agencies with respect to our clinical trials, manufacturing supply chain or sales and marketing activities; - changes or developments in laws or regulations, and payer reimbursement requirements applicable to any candidate product in any of our platforms; - any adverse changes to our relationship with manufacturers or suppliers, especially manufacturers of candidate products; - any intellectual property infringement, misappropriation or other actions in which we may become involved;

-- announcements concerning our competitors or the pharmaceutical industry in general; - achievement of expected product sales and profitability or our failure to meet expectations; - our commencement of, or involvement in, litigation; - any changes in our board of directors or management; and - the other factors described in this "Risk Factors" section.
+- success of the initial commercial launch of Omisirge; - investor reaction to the news of the strategic reprioritization of our business activities; - unsatisfactory results of clinical trials; - announcements of regulatory approvals or the failure to obtain them, or specific label indications or patient populations for their use, or changes or delays in the regulatory review process; - announcements of therapeutic innovations or new products by us or our competitors; - adverse actions taken by regulatory agencies with respect to our clinical trials, manufacturing supply chain or sales and marketing activities; - changes or developments in laws or regulations, and payer reimbursement requirements applicable to any candidate product in any of our platforms; - any adverse changes to our relationship with manufacturers or suppliers, especially manufacturers of candidate products; - any intellectual property infringement, misappropriation or other actions in which we may become involved; - announcements concerning our competitors or the pharmaceutical industry in general; - achievement of expected product sales and profitability or our failure to meet expectations; - our commencement of, or involvement in, litigation; - any changes in our board of directors or management;